GeroVanMi/retina-health-classification/README.md

 For the **DoubleClassifier**, we also used all available data, but taking the laterality into account.
 The classifier was no longer provided with the individual images, but with a patient ID to which 1 - maximum 2 images are assigned.

-The architecture modules are explained in detail below:
+The architecture of our models is based on the encoder part of the U-Net Architecture [20].

 ### SimpleClassifier

 1. **Convolutional Layer:**